pdjr-signalk/pdjr-skplugin-switchlogic/README.md

-   Where *path* is a Signal K path somewhere other than in the notification tree and *true-value* and *false-value*, if specified, define the values that will be output to *path* using a Signal K put request in response to changes in *input-expression*.
+   Where *path* is a Signal K path somewhere other than in the notification tree and *true-value* and *false-value*, if specified, define the values that will be output to *path* using a Signal K put request in response to changes in the computed value of *input-expression*.

-   If *true-value* and *false-value* are not specified, then the value 1 will be output is *input-expression* resolves tru, otherwise 0.
+   If *true-value* and *false-value* are not specified, then the value 1 will be output if *input-expression* resolves true, otherwise 0.

 2. *notification-path*[__:__*state*[__:__*method*[__:__*description*]]]